 Learn about culture shock so that you can identify when you are experiencing it.
 While culture shock can sometimes be very difficult, it is important to distinguish between it and more serious symptoms.
 If you experience any of the following below, please tell your medical provider, onsite support staff, faculty director, a study abroad advisor or a friend so that we can help.

 In a crisis situation, the best resources are those closest to you—local program staff or faculty director.
 In addition to that, CISI works with a 24/7 assistance provider named AXA and that number is on the back of your insurance card.
-You can call the DePaul Study Abroad office during regular business hours at (312) 362-6962, and/or 24/7 via Public Safety at (773) 325-7777 by stating that you have a "study abroad emergency."
+CISI provides emergency mental health crisis intervention over the phone, if you need to speak with a mental health provider.
+You can also all the DePaul Study Abroad office 24 hours/7 days via Public Safety at (773) 325-7777 or during regular business hours at (312) 362-6962, and state that you have a "study abroad emergency."